There will firstly be a contestant and comedy mentor/trainer meet-up and photo-call. (1-2 hrs).

 Training, support and mentoring:

-You can arrange your one-to-one training session with the comedy mentor/trainer at a time and place to suit during February.
+You can arrange your one-to-one training session with the comedy mentor/trainer at a time and place to suit before April 2021.
 This session will be followed by email (or phone) communication to develop your material.

 There will be a “try-out” show/group workshop with the other contestants, with a small audience of your fellow contestants and Big Difference Company staff.